SpellholdStudios/Shadows_over_Soubar/README.md

 Shadows over Soubar is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
 It is only compatible with BGII: ToB.
 However, we cannot test every single one.
 If you encounter any bugs, please <a href="http://www.shsforums.net/forum/195-shadows-over-soubar/">report them on the forum</a>!

+In case you are using BP-BGT-Worldmap mod, version 13 or later is required.

->Classical game players are strongly recommended to download and install the latest version of the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>
+> Classical game players are strongly recommended to download and install the latest version of the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>
 <div align="right"><a href="#top">Back to top</a></div>